MLXPorts/mlx-scipy/doc/source/tutorial/optimize.rst

 When :math:`c^l_j = c^u_j` the method reads the :math:`j`-th constraint as an
 equality constraint and deals with it accordingly.
-Besides that, one-sided constraint can be specified by setting the upper or lower bound to ``np.inf`` with the appropriate sign.
+Besides that, one-sided constraint can be specified by setting the upper or lower bound to ``mx.inf`` with the appropriate sign.

 The implementation is based on [EQSQP]_ for equality-constraint problems and on [TRIP]_ for problems with inequality constraints.
 Both are trust-region type algorithms suitable